-- 'Export only' emissions factors should be used where a gas CHP exports all of its power to grid (except for energy centre parasitic loads). - 'Flexible operation' emissions factors should be used when a gas CHP unit runs only when the marginal generating plant on the grid is high carbon (i.e. gas CCGT) evidence of this operation is to be submitted to the SAP assessor. - 'Standard' emissions factors should be used for all other operating regimes of gas CHP plants.
+- 'Flexible operation' CO2 and primary energy factors should be used when a gas CHP unit runs only when the marginal generating plant on the grid is high carbon (i.e. gas CCGT) evidence of this operation is to be submitted to the SAP assessor. - If it does not meet the definition of 'Flexible operation': - Export only' CO2 and primary energy factors should be used where a gas CHP exports all of its power to the grid (except for energy centre parasitic loads). - 'Standard' CO2 and primary energy factors should be used for all other operating regimes of gas CHP plants.